napisani/context-nvim/README.md

 3. Open `gp.nvim` or another AI prompt plugin that supports chatting with an AI model
 4. start to type `@manual_context` (or `@history_context`)
 5. Accept the cmp suggestion to insert the manual context into the chat
-6. finish writing your prompt and send it to the AI model
+6. start typing the `@prompt` and select a prompt you want to insert
+7. submit the AI prompt
-7. Profit?
+8. Profit?